 Hidden Veg Pasta Sauce

 This Hidden Veg Pasta Sauce is an easy and delicious way to boost your family’s vegetable intake.
-Packed with a medley of nourishing veggies, this vegetable pasta sauce is perfect for wholefood families and picky eaters!
-It’s a flavourful, thick sauce that pairs with any pasta.
-It’s additive free, gluten free and can be salt and sugar free too.
-Plus, it can be meal prepped and frozen, ready for a quick kid-approved dinner.
+Packed with a medley of fresh, nourishing vegetables, this thick and flavourful veggie pasta sauce is perfect over any pasta.
+It’s naturally gluten-free, additive-free and easily made with no added salt or sugar for babies and toddlers.
+Perfect for meal prep, you can make a big batch and freeze it for a quick, kid-approved dinner.

 Ingredients in Hidden Veg Pasta Sauce